Archive for the ‘Howto’ Category

 Incompatible archive PCLZIP_ERR_MISSING_FILE (-4) : Missing archive file ‘/…/wp-content/upgrade/wp-syntax.0.9.8.zip’

-After digging through the forums I found a solution to the plugin autoupdate problem in the Wordpress Support forum.
+After digging through the forums I found a solution to the plugin autoupdate problem in the WordPress Support forum.

-Open the file wp-config.php in the root directory of your Wordpress installation and remove the definition of the WP_TEMP_DIR variable, i.e. a line that looks like this
+Open the file wp-config.php in the root directory of your WordPress installation and remove the definition of the WP_TEMP_DIR variable, i.e. a line that looks like this

 define('WP_TEMP_DIR', ABSPATH . "wp-content/upgrade");